-However, the TT/TR ranks are generally unknown in practice, and the choice of the TT/TR ranks significantly affect the performance of the algorithm.
-Instead of determining the TT/TR ranks by trial-and-error, methods like simple low-rank tensor completion via TT (SiLRTC-TT) \cite{bengua2017efficient} and robust tensor ring completion (RTRC) \cite{huang2020robust}, try to minimize the TT/TR rank by applying the nuclear-norm regularization on different modes of the unfolded tensor.
-While this strategy seems to lift the the burden of determining TT/TR ranks, it actually shifts the burden to tuning the regularization parameters for balancing the relative weights among the recovery error and the regularization terms.
-To avoid heavy parameter tuning, probabilistic tensor train completion (PTTC) \cite{xu2021overfitting} and tensor ring completion based on the variational Bayesian frame work (TR-VBI) \cite{long2021bayesian} were proposed.
+However, the TT/TR ranks are generally unknown in practice, and the choice of the TT/TR ranks significantly affects the performance of the algorithm.
+Instead of determining the TT/TR ranks by trial and error, methods like simple low-rank tensor completion via TT (SiLRTC-TT) \cite{bengua2017efficient} and robust tensor ring completion (RTRC) \cite{huang2020robust}, try to minimize the TT/TR rank by applying the nuclear-norm regularization on different modes of the unfolded tensor.
+While this strategy seems to lift the burden of determining TT/TR ranks, it actually shifts the burden to tuning the regularization parameters for balancing the relative weights among the recovery error and the regularization terms.
+To avoid heavy parameter tuning, probabilistic tensor train completion (PTTC) \cite{xu2021overfitting} and tensor ring completion based on the variational Bayesian framework (TR-VBI) \cite{long2021bayesian} were proposed.
 They are based on probabilistic models, which has the ability to learn the TT/TR ranks and regularization parameters automatically.

 Different from other tensor decompositions, most existing TT/TR methods for image completion are conducted after tensor folding, which folds the 3-dimensional images or 4-dimensional videos to a higher order tensor, e.g., a 9-dimensional tensor.
 There are two commonly adopted folding strategies.
 One is ket-folding, or ket augmentation (KA), which was firstly applied in TT format for compressing images \cite{latorre2005image}, and later found to be effective in image completion \cite{bengua2017efficient}.
-This strategy spatially breaks an image or a video into many small blocks, and then use them to fill up a higher order tensor.
-The other one is reshape-folding, which simply assigns the elements of an image/video tensor sequentially into a higher order tensor.
-Together with folding, TT/TR based methods achieve the state of the art performance in image completion tasks \cite{bengua2017efficient,ko2020fast,xu2021overfitting,long2021bayesian}.
+This strategy spatially breaks an image or a video into many small blocks, and then uses them to fill up a higher-order tensor.
+The other one is reshape-folding, which simply assigns the elements of an image/video tensor sequentially into a higher-order tensor.
+Together with folding, TT/TR-based methods achieve the state-of-the-art performance in image completion tasks \cite{bengua2017efficient,ko2020fast,xu2021overfitting,long2021bayesian}.